OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 It was decided to add identifiers to path waypoints, and to reference those identifiers where referencing a path location is needed.
 This has multiple upsides:

 - you can't reference a location outside of the path
-- when changing a waypoint's location, for example from one station's platform to another, no additional maintenant work is needed to keep the path consistent
+- when changing a waypoint's location, for example from one station's platform to another, no additional work is needed to keep the path consistent
 - if a path goes to the same place multiple times, the identifier reference makes it clear which path location is referenced
 - it makes keeping data consistent while editing easier, as all locations are kept in a single place